Singapore national football team: Falling performances and drought (2013–2018)

-FAS then hired the former legendary Singapore footballer, V. Sundramoorthy as head coach in 2013 ahead of the 2015 AFC Asian Cup qualification, Singapore was drawn in Group A, together with Jordan, Syria and Oman.
+FAS then hired the former Singapore footballer, V. Sundramoorthy as head coach in 2013 ahead of the 2015 AFC Asian Cup qualification, Singapore was drawn in Group A, together with Jordan, Syria and Oman.
 Singapore were beaten 0–4 by Jordan in the first match, and then loss to Jordan with a scoreline of 0–2.
 In October 2013, Singapore hosted Syria at the Jalan Besar Stadium and with their first win of the campaign with a 2–1 victory thanks to Gabriel Quak's late winner which was also his first international goal.
 But a month later, Syria beat Singapore in the return fixture 0–4.
 Singapore next hosted Jordan, losing 1–3, and the 1–3 defeat against Oman which followed ended their hopes of AFC Asian Cup football in 2015.

 The FAS announced on 15 May 2013 that they had appointed German Bernd Stange as the new head coach of the national team.
 On 27 May 2013, Stange announced his choice of 23 players for the friendlies against Myanmar and Laos on 4 June 2013 and 7 June 2013 respectively.
 The squad featured several new players who were called up to the national squad for the first time, including 17-year-old Adam Swandi.
 LionsXII midfielders Gabriel Quak and Faris Ramli and Tanjong Pagar United's winger Hafiz Nor also received their first national call-ups.
 Veteran forward Indra Sahdan was also recalled to the national team.
 He took the captain's armband on 4 June 2013 for coach Stange's first game against Myanmar which Singapore won 2–0.
 He also scored the first goal in the second friendly match against Laos, which saw Singapore with a 5–2 victory.
 Following the two wins, Singapore's FIFA World Rankings rose nine places to 156 in July 2013.
 On 15 October 2013, Stange registered his first international competition win in a 2015 AFC Asian Cup qualification match against Syria with Gabriel Quak scoring a late goal to win the match 2–1 at the Jalan Besar Stadium.
 Stange had been trying to inculcate the one-touch, quick-tempo style of play for into the Singapore team, and gear the team up for the 2014 AFF Championship and try to retain the AFF Championship.
 Singapore entered the 2014 AFF Championship as the defending champions trying to defend the cup on home soil, but their title defence was spoiled with a 1–2 defeat over Thailand, which they also faced back in 2012.
 Then, they beat Myanmar 4–2 before bowing out after suffering a 1–3 defeat to rivals Malaysia.
 The Lions finished with 3 points and 3rd in Group B, and are the first team in the history of the AFF Championship to bow out from the group stage as the defending champions.